Seemor

 Location Insights

-Area: Quiet residential street near Montmartre fringe; casual neighborhood vibe with local foot traffic and some visitors.
+Area vibe: Quiet residential street near Montmartre fringe; casual neighborhood vibe with local foot traffic and some visitors.

 Safety: Generally safe with steady foot traffic; typical Paris urban environment, well-lit.

-Nearby: Close to Montmartre attractions, small shops, and apartments; not on a main tourist drag.
+What's nearby: Close to Montmartre attractions, small shops, and apartments; not on a main tourist drag.

 Opening Hours